haibeey/kurset/README.md

 ## Bootstraping  a k8s cluster with a single command.

 ### Works  and tested on only ubuntu xeniel  as at now.
+Error from ./kurset drain could be ignore

 ### control panel node